Djcarrillo6/blog/src/content/blog/kubernetes-to-wasm-at-home-in-2024.md

 description: Explore the fascinating world of Kubernetes and container orchestration in this deep-dive post.
 Learn about bare metal servers, cloud provider security, Docker, and the future potential of WASM, all wrapped up with an exciting glimpse into a hands-on Raspberry Pi & Kubernetes home cloud project.
 ---

-# Kubernetes: A Deep Dive Into Containerization
+# Kubernetes: An Intriguing Dive Into Containerization

 As a software engineer, specializing in backend and cloud development, I felt it was high time I take a closer look into Kubernetes, the reigning champion of container orchestration.
-After a deep-dive tutorial, I've gathered some key insights I'd like to share with you all.

 ## **The Bare Metal Effect and Cloud Cost Soaring**